- Courtesy of Jerusaliem Gebreziabher

 “Yeah, I did, so what?”

 He started to laugh with me.
 He later explained that “How to Stop Worrying” by Dale Carnegie was the book that got him through his time as a political prisoner in Ethiopia during the Red Terror, a violent political campaign led by former President Mengistu Haile Mariam, who has since been convicted of genocide.
-My father was fortunate enough to survive: He escaped prison with some of his colleagues from the Ethiopian Embassy and fled to Sudan.
+My father was fortunate enough to survive: He escaped prison with some of his comrades and fled to Sudan.
 An estimated 500,000 did not make it out alive.

 My parents’ narrative is hard for me to talk about without getting a lump in my throat, a burning in my chest or a throbbing on either side of my temples.
 Their stories and their wounds gave them a daughter with a fire in her belly and a whistle around her neck.
 It is because of them that I will never ignore social injustice, why I have always spoken loudly and clearly about preserving human dignity, preserving our humanity.
 My parents are beautiful; they are warm; and they are whole, despite wounds that they may harbour.
 Their journey fills me with pride and a sense of responsibility because this freedom, our freedom, was certainly not free.

 Chiru, little bird — that’s the name my Dad would call me with a smile that makes his eyes crinkle.
 My face can be matched to that very same grin.
 I was always chirping at him, talking nonstop about everything I saw.
-His eyes are always happy to see me, that beautiful warm honey hue.
+His eyes are always happy to see me– that beautiful, warm, honey hue.
 My father is extremely intelligent, well educated, with a deep love of learning.
-Despite his academic accomplishments, incredible character, and work at the Ethiopian Embassy, he had to start from scratch.
+Despite his academic accomplishments and incredible character, he had to start from scratch.
 The American dream, the facade, the illusion, the sinkhole — I will never comfortably understand why he didn’t receive the credit he was due.

 The blood within me is hot and the awareness in my body never seems to cool down, but I’ve found that I am OK with that.
 Like most parents, mine raised their children in hopes that they could protect them from harm while teaching us all that they know.
 In a family of immigrants, the concept of safety is different than just making sure you get home from school.
 I am a sacred vessel; I am the product of a country that was torn apart by war, of resilience through illegal jail cells, of torture, tears, blood and cries for mercy.
 My soul belongs to a place that pushed against the forces of Italian colonialism, one of the only countries in Africa not to be colonized, and yet the residue still remains in my veins.
 My life is like that of a flower that bloomed through careful handling, from rubble, loss and dreams broken but carefully sewn back together.
 We are connected to countless others in our tight Ethiopian communities and these people become family, not necessarily by way of our genes but by way of our shared love for our homeland.
 Together, we listen to our parents recount their memories.
 They are our Abyssinian Kings and Queens, our Solomons and Shebas.